isuckatdrifting/FusionAccel/README.md

 ## 1 Network Support
 [Current_Support] SqueezeNet v1.1, since the network structure is extremely simple.

-Theoretically any network with convolution, ReLu activation, average pooling, max pooling and concatenation only are supported, like `AlexNet, GoogLeNet, VGGNet, LeNet, ResNet50/101, Fully Convolutional Network, Deep Convolutional Network`, but you may write your own conv core with optimization algorithms.
+Theoretically any network with convolution, ReLu activation, average pooling, max pooling and concatenation only are supported, like `AlexNet, GoogLeNet, VGGNet, LeNet, ResNet50/101, Fully Convolutional Network, Deep Convolutional Network`, but you have to write your own conv core with optimization algorithms.

 ## 2 IO Interface
 USB 3.0 loading CaffeModels & return outputs (FrontPanel SDK library required -- chose this for light weight dependency concerns).
 Though the bandwidth of USB 3 is high, the latency is considerable.
 Meanwhile with restricted on-chip resources, split blobs have to be moved piece by piece, which increases the latency even more.